 The core idea of the project is to use spatially resolved illumination instead of spatially resolved detection for achieving microscopy functionality with super-resolution.This will be made possible by developing chip-based nanoLED arrays with light emitting diode (LED) dimensions and distances much smaller than the wavelength of visible light.

 Thus, ChipScope will develop the highest resolution LED arrays in the world.
 These new devices will enable novel science in general and super-resolution in particular.
-Specifically, LED arrays with LED dimensions below 50 nm will be targeted, where each nanoLED is directly addressable.
+Specifically, LED arrays with LED dimensions smaller than the diffraction limit will be targeted, where each nanoLED is directly addressable.
 Switching the LEDs in the array on and off, one by one, and at the same time detecting the light transmitted through the sample/object in direct contact with the nanoLED array will allow constructing a direct transmission image, with a resolution much higher than the diffraction limit.

 Using high repetition rates, structured illumination and imaging can be explicitly fast, even in “real time”.
 Also, with modulation rates in the sub-nanosecond range, these ChipScopechip microscopes will also include spatially resolved fluorescence microscopy capabilities for imaging molecular events.